 Thursday, September 11 the 2008 breakfast plenary panel will speak to TRENDS in the economy, aging in place, poverty, and Arizona's culturally diverse population.
-Discussion is expected to focus on how these trends are affecting the world leadership in diverse roles in housing, community and economic development.
+Discussion is expected to focus on how these trends are affecting the world development gained in a career of more than 30 years of leadership in diverse roles in housing, community and economic development.
 Mr. Zigas helped create market-changing innovations such as the Low Income Housing Tax Credit, the HOME program, and affordable single family mortgage products.